pkhralovich/HaufeChallenge/readme.md

 The limitations that I found are:

  - Horizontal responsiveness
+ - Missing alerts on conflict/authorization/other errors in Characters list/detail
  - Token storage system
  - Refresh token system
  - Testing is not implemented